Find us in ERAS as: Medical University of South Carolina Regional Network (Lancaster) Program - Accreditation ID: 1404500003

 The goals is to: (1) improve the quality and safety of our patient care by learning from past performance, adverse events, errors, and near misses, (2) identify and suggest practice and systems improvements to prevent similar future episodes, and (3) educate all internal medicine intern physicians via an experiential opportunity of reviewing a real-life Moffitt case with a faculty-supervised, structured root cause analysis, thereby enhancing our culture of safety within our residency program, department, and institution.

-This resident guided series is held monthly with lunch provided are a chance to enjoy food and time together with content and activities around all aspects of wellbeing including.
+This resident guided series is held monthly and is a chance to enjoy food and time together with content and activities around all aspects of wellbeing included.

 Done in our sim centers for residents to gain skills in managing rapid responses and code blue situations.